ZIMBABYE – The Trip

 Observations Zimbabwe

 1. Zimbabwe is a pleasant surprise.
-Expecting a totally dysfunctional country, Bulawayo especially is quite attractive with many streets divided by boulevards or a parking area and many attractive buildings presumably left over from Rhodesia days.
+Expecting a dysfunctional country, Bulawayo especially is quite attractive with many streets divided by boulevards or a parking area and many attractive buildings presumably left over from Rhodesia days.
 There are many upscale hotels, businesses and restaurants.
 One can walk through very nice neighbourhoods with lovely houses, all surrounded by walls with razor wire, gates and guards, and many converted into businesses.

 There is a very active informal economy with people selling everything.
 It is not uncommon though, as a white person, to be frequently approached by people wanting money.
 They complain about costs and because of sanctions, external products may be expensive.